JuliaSukharkova/forms/README.md

 - **Analytics**: Leveraged Recharts to create interactive pie charts on `FormResponsesPage`.
 - **Performance**: Optimized rendering with `useMemo` and lazy loading for large forms.
 - **Integrations**: Gained expertise in Firebase Authentication and Supabase for secure data management.
+- **AI agent**: Introduced an AI agent that turns user intent into a live form — powered by Gemini AI and stored via Supabase.
 ---

 ## 🌟 Why This Project?